mono-logo

 }

 Please note that the Credit-worthiness endpoint takes a bit of time to run computations in the background.
-Once the analysis is done, the credit-worthines report is sent to you via a webhook.
+Once the analysis is done, the credit-worthiness report is sent to you via a webhook.

 How Affordability is Determined

-Affordability is determined using the Debt Service Coverage Ratio (DSCR), which compares a borrower’s net disposable income to their total debt obligations.
+Affordability is determined using the Debt Service Coverage Ratio (DSCR), a key financial metric that evaluates a borrower's ability to repay their debts.
+The DSCR compares net disposable income against total debt obligations to provide a standardized measure of loan affordability.

 Where: